 NOTE: Lily's Dark Chocolate Chips DO have a trace of milk in them (these are a no-no for those who have asthma, eczema or who have a known/significant dairy allergy)

 Add all ingredients to food processor and blend until smooth.
-Serve as chocolate pudding or fold in some of my Happy Healthy Whipped Cream to make it more "fluffy", like mousse.
-Top with fresh berries, unsweetened coconut flakes, or get creative and use this recipe for a chocolate frosting ;)
+Serve as chocolate pudding or fold in some of my Keto Whipped Cream to make it more "fluffy", like mousse.
+Top with fresh berries (if approved in YOUR diet), unsweetened coconut flakes, or get creative and use this recipe as a chocolate frosting ;)

-Open the can of coconut milk or coconut cream.
+If using Coconut Cream: Open the can of coconut cream.
 Scoop the coconut cream off the top of the can and add it to a large bowl, leaving the coconut water in the can.

-Add a few Tablespoons of the coconut water into the cream to thin for dressing.
+*Add a few Tablespoons of the coconut water into the cream to thin your recipe for use as a dressing.
 Blend with a hand mixer until smooth.
-Save left over coconut water as you may need it to thin a little more after refrigerating depending on your desired thickness.
+Save leftover coconut water as you may need it to thin a little more after refrigerating, depending on your desired thickness.

 NOTE: These can be made Candida-Detox safe by using liquid stevia as your sweetener for the bars, as well as the topping.
 See option below under "Ingredients".
 They may not stick together QUITE as well as with honey, but they are still delish, filling and energizing!
 These hold me over and wake my brain up for a few hours!
 However, it is a LOT of nuts.
 Most people do not digest nuts perfectly because of the high fat and protein content.
 If you have Candida overgrowth, then you know your digestive system is STRESSED OUT and weak at the moment.
 No way around that.
 You likely need a full spectrum enzyme such a my PROACTAZYME or PROTEASE PLUS if you notice constipation after eating these.
 Another option is to eat some RAW sauerkraut or drink a little bit of diluted RAW apple cider vinegar to help you digest anytime you feel bloated or constipated. ;)